Leading Change in Modern Tax Administration

 - Governance, reinforcing change and resistance management

-The workshop is primarily envisaged for general directors of tax administrations, their deputies and other senior management staff.
+The workshop was primarily envisaged for general directors of tax administrations, their deputies and other senior management staff.

-No fee will be charged for officials working in the public sector.
-Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania and Ukraine will be covered by the Ministry of Finance of the Netherlands.
-Applications of additional self-funded candidates from the SEE region (and beyond) are encouraged.
-Meals and refreshments will be provided during the event.
+No fee was charged for the officials working in the public sector.
+Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania and Ukraine were covered by the Ministry of Finance of the Netherlands.
+The costs of travel and accommodation of the self-funded candidates from the SEE region and beyond were covered by the participants and their sponsoring institutions.
+Meals and refreshments were provided during the event.

 Please see General Information on Learning at the CEF.